 Having a number of followers that soars into the tens of thousands is impressive, sure.
 But what does that actually mean when looking at genuine interaction with Instagram users?
 Not all that much, in actual fact.
 What we should all be looking at is Instagram engagement.
-Instagram average engagement rate 2019 has fluctuated massively.
-Check out our blog post Instagram Engagement Rate – Three Reasons Why It Has Declined for the tea spilled on that.
+The Instagram average engagement rate 2019 saw was fluctuating constantly.
+Check out our blog post Instagram Engagement Rate – Three Reasons Why It Has Declined for the tea spilled further on Instagram engagement rate.
 Engagement rate measures how many users are actually reached by a particular account.
 Your favourite selfie-posting, paid partnership bragging, Facetune flexing influencer might not be as successful as they first appear.

 Put simply, engagement is a figure that shows how much of an account’s content actually reaches its followers.
+But, what is engagement?
+Well that’s the total number of likes, comments, shares and saves a post receives.
 Relatively straightforward, right?
 Well, the calculations are a bit more complex.
 Scrunch.com have concocted a handy little equation to explain:

-Average Engagement Rate (%) Per Post = Total Engagement / Follower Counts / Number of Posts x 100
+Average Engagement Rate (%) Per Post = (Total Engagement / Number of Posts) / Follower Count x 100

 Should you give a monkey’s about the Instagram average engagement rate?
 Short answer: yas.
-If your account’s engagement is a lot lower than the average, then you may want to give yourself a long, hard look in the mirror.
+If the figures from your Instagram insights are a lot lower than the average, then you may want to give yourself a long, hard look in the mirror.
 There are obviously some improvements that need to be made.
 Don’t beat yourself up too much though – engagement rate is different for different kinds of accounts.
 For example, a personal account with fewer than 1K followers will have a higher engagement rate than a brand account with 50K followers.
 It’s all relative.

 Crunch time for engagement rate really only comes for influencer and business accounts.
 In influencer marketing, engagement is crucial because it attests to the performance of an account.
 This in turn makes said account more or less appealing for businesses to approach for sponsorship or PR deals.
 Reach (the number of followers) is important, but engagement is the true measure of marketing viability.